syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 To customize the display content of the header cell, use the [DataGridColumn.HeaderText](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_HeaderText) property.
 It specifies the text displayed in the column header.
 If header text is not defined, then `DataGridColumn.MappingName` will be assigned to the header text and will be displayed as column header.

-#### HeaderTemplate
+#### Header template

 Based on the requirement, the header cell can be customized using the [DataGridColumn.HeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_HeaderTemplate) property.
-To customize header cell by loading a template in the header cell, follow the code example:

 {% highlight xaml tabtitle="MainPage.xaml" %}
 <syncfusion:SfDataGrid.Columns>